intel-lab-lkp/linux/Documentation/process/backporting.rst

 A good way to ensure that you review the error paths is to always use ``git diff -W`` and ``git show -W`` (AKA ``--function-context``) when inspecting your changes.
-For C code, this will show you the whole function that's being changed in a patch.
+For C code, this will show you the whole function that is being changed in a patch.
 One of the things that often go wrong during backports is that something else in the function changed on either of the branches that you're backporting from or to.
 By including the whole function in the diff you get more context and can